 The Cognitive Content Dictionary (CCD) was first introduced to me in my tier 1 Project Guided Language Acquisition Design training.
 It is both linguistically and culturally responsive and, above all, brings joy into the classroom.

-When I first started teaching and heard experienced teachers converse using acronyms related to English Language Development, I wondered if I would be able to memorize these acronyms as freely … Continue Reading Supporting English Language Learners with Summary Writing
+When I first started teaching and heard experienced teachers converse using acronyms related to English Language Development, I wondered if I would be able to memorize these acronyms as freely as they had.
+Twenty years later, I think I have a grasp on several of them.
+Here’s a few, try it out and see if… Continue reading Supporting English Language Learners with Summary Writing

 Think about the best coaches you have had or know.
 On Super Bowl Sunday, a hologram of Vince Lombardi appeared at the beginning of the game.
-In our home, he … Continue Reading Virtual Coaching Moves
+In our home, he is considered one of the best coaches in NFL history.
+We started to unpack what qualities made him exceptional.
+We came to the top three… Continue reading Virtual Coaching Moves

 Immersion Work I first learned about immersion work from a former staff developer at the Teachers College Reading and Writing Project, Annie Taranto.
-Annie led a 3-day institute on the … Continue Reading Getting Ready for Literary Essay
+Annie led a 3-day institute on the Coaching of Writing at the Ovington School in Brooklyn, New York.
+One of the most impactful methods I learned that week was immersion.
+I remember… Continue reading Getting Ready for Literary Essay